Skip to main content

 • Authority: With this technique, scammers take advantage of the fact that people are not likely to question authority figures, and/or they fear the “scary” consequences threatened by the scammer.
 For example, scammers may pretend to be:

-• Your electric or gas company claiming they’ll cut off your services unless you pay what you owe them.
+• Your electric or gas company claiming they’ll cut off your services unless you pay what you owe them

-• Your bank telling you there’s a problem with your account and requesting money transfers or account details.
+• Your bank telling you there’s a problem with your account and requesting money transfers or account details

 • Familiarity: This type of imposter scam is particularly devious.
 Bad actors pretend to be a loved one and try to persuade you to give them sensitive personal information or send them money through a digital payment platform, by wire, or via check.
 The scammer may, for instance:

 • Claim to be (or be with) your grandchild or other close family member, saying they’re in serious trouble and need emergency financial help (e.g., bail money or money for medical bills).
+This is called the "grandparent scam."

 • Pretend to be romantically interested in you, and suddenly start asking you for money or bank account details after gaining your trust and affection.
 This is also known as a sweetheart scam.